 I received an award letter indicating I qualify for financial aid.
 How do I receive my financial aid?

-- federal grants are applied to your account approximately 9 weeks into the semester.
+- Federal and state MAP grants are applied to your account approximately 9 weeks into the semester.

 - College Work Study funds are paid bi-weekly by paycheck from the payroll department for hours worked.